Anaphylaxis treatment

 Precautions and Contraindications

-Contraindications: Cautious use in patients with hypovolemic shock without medical evaluation and in severe coronary artery disease.
-Confirm that symptoms are indeed caused by allergy before use, to avoid misuse for other similar symptoms (e.g., panic attacks).
+Contraindications: Caution should be exercised in patients with hypovolemic shock without medical evaluation and in those with severe coronary artery disease.
+Confirm that symptoms are indeed caused by allergy before use, to avoid misapplication for other similar symptoms (such as panic attacks).

-Those carrying auto-injectors should regularly check expiration dates and undergo annual proper usage training.
-Asthma patients should inform their physicians, as dose adjustments may be necessary.
+Those carrying auto-injectors should regularly check the expiration date and receive proper training annually.
+Asthma patients should inform their doctor, as dosage adjustments may be necessary.

 Interactions with Other Treatments

 Concurrent use with β-blockers (e.g., metoprolol) may exacerbate cardiovascular side effects, as epinephrine may not counteract the blockade.
-Use with monoamine oxidase inhibitors (MAOIs) requires informing the physician, as it may increase blood pressure fluctuations.
+Use of monoamine oxidase inhibitors should be disclosed to the physician, as it may increase blood pressure fluctuations.

 Effectiveness and Evidence

 Multicenter studies show that timely use of epinephrine reduces mortality from 6.7% to 1.2%.
-A 2019 systematic review indicated that patients not treated with epinephrine had a hospitalization rate 3.2 times higher than those treated.
-However, delayed administration beyond 30 minutes significantly decreases efficacy.
+A 2019 systematic review indicates that patients who did not receive epinephrine had a hospitalization rate 3.2 times higher than those who did.
+However, delaying administration beyond 30 minutes significantly diminishes efficacy.

-Long-term follow-up indicates that combining allergen immunotherapy (such as SLIT for peanut allergy) can reduce recurrence rates by up to 40%, but epinephrine remains the first-line emergency response.
+Long-term follow-up demonstrates that combining allergen immunotherapy (such as peanut SLIT therapy) can reduce recurrence rates by up to 40%, but epinephrine remains the first-line emergency response.

 Alternative Options